16n-faderbank/16n-faderbank.github.io/index.md

 That means you'll need to:

 - make PCBs for it.
-The repository includes [the orignal CAD files, and gerber files, to get PCBs manufactured.](https://github.com/16n-faderbank/16n/tree/master/electronics)
+The repository includes [the original CAD files, and gerber files, to get PCBs manufactured.](https://github.com/16n-faderbank/16n/tree/master/electronics)
 - source parts.
 The repository contains a Bill of Materials, and links to online parts.
 - flash the Teensy microcontroller with the firmware, using the Arduino IDE and Teensyduino.
 [All the firmware is in the repository.](https://github.com/16n-faderbank/16n/tree/master/firmware/_16n_faderbank_firmware)
 - assemble the board.
 The repository contains [instructions to build it.](https://github.com/16n-faderbank/16n/tree/master/build)